-Alcohol addiction treatment is complex but in general terms the treatment support would normally consist of a medically assisted detox followed by a period in a fully residential rehab to address the root causes of a person’s addictive behaviours and then to maintain their wellbeing in recovery it is essential that they are supported with on-going aftercare.
+The management of alcohol addiction is complex.
+The initial treatment would typically require a period in a fully residential rehab to enable a safe medically assisted detox followed by intensive psychotherapy.
+The therapy process would address the root causes of a person’s addictive behaviours.
+Continued therapy would then maintain their wellbeing/recovery.
+Following residential rehab, it is essential that they are supported with on-going aftercare.

-"We recognise that addiction is influenced by people’s life experiences and the treatment we offer for people suffering with alcohol issues is personalised to accommodate each individual's circumstances and needs."
+"We recognise that addiction is influenced by people’s life experiences.
+The treatment we offer for people suffering with alcohol addiction issues is personalised to accommodate their unique circumstances and needs."

 Our treatment centre was purposely established as a small recovery community with treatment and accommodation in the same location.
-The programme was designed to be personal and to focus on a smaller number of residents.
-This ensures we provide the best possible support with the optimal personal and dedicated time for every individual from our professional staff and counsellors.
+Our programme is designed to be personal and we focus on a smaller number of residents.
+This enables us to provide the best possible therapy and support.
+Our team of professional staff and therapists/counsellors are able to offer the optimal personal and dedicated time for each and every resident.

-All admissions and detoxes are supervised by our specialist addiction consultant psychiatrist.
+All admissions and detox are supervised by our specialist Consultant Addiction Psychiatrist.

-Our clinic's specialist team of professional staff support and monitor residents 24/7 safely through their medically assisted detox minimising any withdrawal symptoms.
+Our team of professional staff support and monitor residents 24/7.
+This ensures that the medically assisted detox is effective and safe.

-As residents progress through their detox they start to participate in our rehab programme of education and group sessions.
-There are also regular 1-2-1 counselling sessions with our experienced professional addiction counsellors.
-The group sessions and counselling encourages the residents to explore and understand the underlying root causes of their addictive behaviour.
+As residents progress through their detox they start to participate in our rehab programme of education and psychotherapy (individual and group).
+Each resident will have a regular 1-2-1 therapy sessions with our experienced, professional addiction counsellors.
+The group sessions and individual therapy encourage the residents to explore and understand the underlying root causes of their addictive behaviour.